Rhodococcus fascians: Physiology and morphology

-R. fascians is an aerobic, pleiomorphic, actinomycete that is nonmotile and does not form spores.
+R. fascians is an aerobic, pleiomorphic bacterium of the actinomycetes that is nonmotile and does not form spores.
 When grown on the surface of an agar plate, colonies are orange in color and appear both smooth or rough.

 Virulence

 R. fascians can be a pathogen of plants, both angiosperm or gymnosperm.
 Infected plants show typical symptoms, such as leaf deformation, witches broom and leaf gall, which development depends on the plant's cultivar, plant's age, and the bacterial strain.

 Leaf deformation consists of widening of parenchyma and growth of vascular system, resulting in wrinkling of laminae and widening of veins.
 Leafy gall is a gall originated from a bud which would not develop under normal conditions.

-All effects coming from the infection of R. fascians do not depend on plant cells transformation (as for Agrobacterium tumefaciens or Agrobacterium rhizogenes), but on expression of virulence-related genes of bacterium and on the production of compounds that can interfere with normal plant growth and development.
+All effects coming from the infection of R. fascians do not depend on plant cells' transformation (as they do in Agrobacterium tumefaciens or Agrobacterium rhizogenes), but on expression of virulence-related genes of bacterium and on the production of compounds that can interfere with normal plant growth and development.
 During the infection, R. fascians usually stays outside vegetal tissues, near a junction or cavity of a plant's cell walls, maybe to avoid environmental stresses.
 Presence of R. fascians was also observed in intercellular spaces inside tissues (in leaf or galls) and even inside cell walls.
 Presence of R. fascians on the infected plant is necessary, not only for the initiation of infection, but also for its maintenance.